Andreas Mihavecz: Trial

 In the criminal trial that followed, the three policemen accused each other.
-In the end, they were fined an amount equivalent to 2000 EUR as there was no evidence of criminal neglect or who was the main culprit.
-Two years later, however, a civil court awarded Mihavecz 250,000 Austrian schillings (~18,000 EUR) in compensation.
+In the end, they were fined 4000 ATS, an amount equivalent to €990 or AU$1500 in 2026, as there was no evidence of criminal neglect or who was the main culprit.
+Two years later, however, a civil court awarded Mihavecz ATS (equivalent to €54,700 or AU$88,000 in 2026) in compensation.

 Legacy

 Mihavecz's case was later included in the first edition of a German book on urban legends, as the updated form of a medieval German folk tale of the forgotten peasant in the debtors' prison.